 Folsade Wilson Anumudu ’14 (HMS concentration)

 Sade earned a B.A. in Sociology with the Health, Medicine, and Society concentration along with a minor in Public Health.
 At Xavier, she did presented her research at a conference in Boston.
 She also completed an internship at Sankofa CDC, where she worked on projects to improve healthy food supplies to communities.
-Following graduation, Sade researched social determinants of health before enrolling in the Master of Public Health program at the University of California Berkeley’s School of Public Health.
-She traveled to Kenya as a 2016 Research Fellow for UC Berkeley’s Center for Global Public Health.
+Following graduation, Sade researched social determinants of health before earning a Master of Public Health from the University of California Berkeley's School of Public Health.
+She traveled to Kenya as a 2016 Research Fellow for UC Berkeley's Center for Global Public Health.

 Julien Grayer ‘13